Francesca Gardner, St Catharine's

 Selected Publications

-• 'The Pleasures of Hating' (ed. with Daniel Brooks), special issue, Journal of Eighteenth-Century Studies (in preparation)
+• 'The Pleasures of Hating' (ed. with Daniel Brooks), special issue, Journal for Eighteenth-Century Studies (forthcoming)

 • Conference report, 'The Pleasures of Hating, 1660-1830', BARS Blog (December 2023)